devs-org-in/ReadmeGen/README.md

-# ReadmeGen - AI Powered Readme.md File Generator
+# ReadmeGen - AI Powered Readme File Generator

 ReadmeGen is a revolutionary tool that utilizes the power of Artificial Intelligence to generate professional and comprehensive README.md files for your GitHub repositories.
 With just a few clicks, you can have a detailed and informative README file that will help others understand the purpose, usage, and functionality of your project.